When is Crossrail opening and what stops are on the Elizabeth Line?

 Everything you need to know about the Crossrail project, the Elizabeth Line route and the 2022 opening date

-It has been announced that the beleaguered Crossrail project will finally open on 24 May 2022, some 41 months after the originally projected opening date.
+The Crossrail project, also known as the Elizabeth line, has finally opened, some 41 months after the original projected opening date.

+The purple-branded Elizabeth line opened early on the morning of 24 May, with the first train departing Paddington Station at 6.33am.

-But where does the new rail line through London run to and from, and which stops will be connected by the brand new Elizabeth Line?
+But where does the new rail line through London run to and from, and which stops are on the route?

 Here’s everything you need to know.